MechyKola/Codility-lessons/README.md

 # Codility-lessons

-This is a repo of the code I used to solve the lessons given by codility, for Dong to evaluate.
+This is a repo of the code I used to solve the lessons given by codility.

 All Code is in C#.